($366) Cost to ship a car from New Haven, CT to New York City, NY

 The best New Haven to New York City car shipping companies

-To make your relocation easier, we’ve rounded up the best car shipping companies for transporting a vehicle from New Haven to New York City:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from New Haven to New York City:

 - Best for Real-Time Tracking: Nexus Auto Transport